Real-Skill/egghead-exercises/README.md

-#Exercise 7 : Angular built in filters
+# Exercise 7: Angular built-in filters

-##Summary
+## Summary
-In this application, you are supposed to use existing AngularJS filters.
-You start with a provided list of users that is supposed to be sortable and you could limit the number of results.
+In this application you are supposed to use existing AngularJS filters.
+You should start with the provided list of users which is supposed to be sortable and you should limit the number of results.

-##Goals
+## Goals
 Limit the number of displayed records with the radio button (default limit should be 15).
-Afterwards please update the ability to sort data by column names by creating `reverseSort` function that sort the data ascending and descending.
-The table should be sort default by **id** (column name keep in `$scope
+Afterwards, update the ability to sort data by column names by creating `reverseSort` function that sort the data in ascending and descending orders.
+The table should be sorted default by **id** (column name kept in `$scope
 .choice`).

-After changing order in some column and picking another by click, column should be sorted alphabetically.
+After changing the order in some column and picking another one by click, the column should be sorted alphabetically.
 Take a look at `orderBy` documentation to see examples.

 **Hint!**